 Aguas Frescas are classic Mexican drinks made out fresh fruit, water & sugar.
-But this Agua de Jamaica is made with dried hibiscus flowers and it’s just like making iced tea!
+But Agua de Jamaica is made with dried roselle hibiscus flowers infused in hot water and it’s just like making iced tea!

 - 2 cups dried jamaica flowers (also known as hibiscus or flor de Jamaica)

 - In a large pot, place the 2 cups of dried Jamaica and 8 cups of water.